PixArt-alpha/PixArt-alpha/README.md

 This integration allows running the pipeline with a batch size of 4 under 11 GBs of GPU VRAM.
 GPU VRAM consumption under 10 GB will soon be supported, too.
 Stay tuned.

+You can also click [here](https://colab.research.google.com/drive/1jZ5UZXk7tcpTfVwnX33dDuefNMcnW9ME?usp=sharing) to have a free trial on Google Colab.

 # ✏️ How to LLaVA captioning
 Thanks to the code base of [